tethysplatform/tethys/docs/getting_started/url_mapping.rst

 View New Map Page
 =================

 At this point, your app should be ready to run again.
 Start up the development server using the ``tethys manage start`` command and browse to your app.
 Use the "Go To Map" action on the home page to browse to your new map page.
-It should look similar to Figure 1.
+It should look similar to this:

 .. figure:: ../images/new_map_page.png
     :width: 650px

-    **Figure 1:** New map page.